 There’s more information here.

 What can I make?

-In a day, you can make a panel of around A5 size, with an almost unlimited number of pieces.
-You don’t need to be able to cut glass; if your hands aren’t strong enough, you can still make something beautiful from our huge range of precut pieces of glass.
+In a day, you can make a panel of around A5 size or a little larger, with an almost unlimited number of pieces.
+Glass cutting is entirely optional; you can make something absolutely beautiful from our huge range of precut pieces of glass.